 The Homepin board comes with an extra capacitor which can be installed at C2.
 This capacitor is equivalent to the noise filtering capacitor that I installed across pins 10 and 11 of the integrated circuit on the original board.
 The Homepin board also has a couple of extra capacitors and diodes that are not present on the original board.
 Other than that, it is a direct plug-and-play replacement.

 So, did it work?
 Yes.
 Yes it did.
 Once I installed the board and replaced the magnet fuses, everything worked perfectly.
-This is one of those rare occasions where I was never able to figure out the source of a problem, and even though the issue was fixed in the end, it still haunts me to this day!
-But for now, the magnet board saga can be put to rest!
+This is one of those rare occasions where I was never able to figure out the source of a problem, and even though the issue was fixed in the end, it took me another year to finally figure out how to repair and upgrade the magnet board properly.
+You can read about the upgrades in my Guns N' Roses repair blog.
+So at last, the magnet board saga came to rest!

 Playfield scoop hole repair and protection